 Steve Wolens is a Principal in the Dallas office of McKool Smith.
 His practice involves the representation of clients in complex class-action claims and commercial litigation.
 He is peer-reviewed as an AV rated lawyer by Martindale Hubbell.

 Mr. Wolens served as a member of the Texas House of Representatives from 1981 until 2005.
 During his lengthy public service, he authored landmark legislation covering partnerships and limited liability corporations, ethics reforms, antitrust laws and electric deregulation.

 Steve was born in Dallas and grew up in Corsicana, where his family founded the K. Wolens department stores.
 During high school, he served as a page in the U.S. Congress and worked in the Washington office of Congressman Olin Teague.
 He is married to the former Mayor of the City of Dallas, Laura Miller.
 They have three children.

 Prior to joining McKool Smith, Mr. Wolens handled complex toxic tort litigation in addition to numerous class-action lawsuits.
-He has served as lead counsel in thousands of individual toxic tort cases heard throughout the United States.
+He has served as lead counsel in individual toxic tort cases heard throughout the United States.

 Rankings & Honors